🎬 Video Generation¶

 -

-This paper proposes PSIVG — the first training-free inference-time framework that embeds a physical simulator into the video diffusion generation loop.
-It reconstructs a 4D scene and object meshes from a template video, generates physically consistent trajectories via an MPM simulator, guides video generation using optical flow, and enforces texture consistency of moving objects through Test-Time Consistency Optimization (TTCO), achieving a user preference rate of 82.3%.
+PSIVG is proposed as the first training-free inference-time framework that embeds a physical simulator into the video diffusion generation loop.
+It reconstructs 4D scenes and object meshes from a template video, generates physically consistent trajectories in an MPM simulator, guides video generation with optical flow, and ensures texture consistency of moving objects via Test-Time Consistency Optimization (TTCO), achieving a user preference rate of 82.3%.

 -